(A) As used herein, "recipient" shall mean any person who is eligible to receive a payment or benefit under Chapter 3307. of the Revised Code.

 (2) A recipient is over the age of eighteen, but has been adjudicated incompetent by a court with jurisdiction over the recipient.

-(C) Notwithstanding paragraph (B) of this rule, guardianship will not be required for payment of benefits or other monies due a recipient described in paragraph (B)(1) or paragraph (B)(2) of this rule if documentation has been provided to the retirement system and if:
+(C) Notwithstanding paragraph (B) of this rule, guardianship will not be required for payment of benefits or other monies due a recipient described in paragraph (B)(1) or paragraph (B)(2) of this rule if documentation has been provided to the retirement system to support one of the following:

 (1) Guardianship has been terminated pursuant to section 2111.05 of the Revised Code or its counterpart under the laws of the state with jurisdiction over the recipient, and the court has authorized payment to a person or entity designated by the court; or